Skip to content

 Richard

 This guide shows you how to install the Windows 11 Insider Preview.
-This is an early version of Windows 11 that you can test before it comes out to everyone.
+This is an early version of Windows 11, meaning you can test it before it’s officially released to everyone.

 Why Join the Insider Program?

-Microsoft lets people test new Windows 11 features early through the Windows Insider Program.
+Microsoft lets people test new Windows 11 features early through the Windows Insider Program, a program for early testers.
 You get to try the latest updates before they’re released to the public.
 This helps Microsoft find problems and make Windows 11 better.

 First, make sure your computer meets the requirements for Windows 11.
-Microsoft made a tool that checks this for you.
+Microsoft has a tool that checks this for you.

 Download the Windows 11 PC Health Check tool below.